mattkje/sidecar-iphone/README.md

 # Enable Sidecar on Jailbroken iPhones (iOS 13.2+)

+This guide is a recreation of the original repository by [BreckenLusk](https://github.com/BreckenLusk/Sidecar-for-iPhone), which has since been deleted.
+You can still access the original version through the [Wayback Machine](https://web.archive.org/web/20201116014705/https://github.com/BreckenLusk/Sidecar-for-iPhone).

-This guide helps you enable Sidecar on jailbroken iPhones running iOS 13.2 or higher.
+It provides step-by-step instructions to enable Sidecar on jailbroken iPhones running iOS 13.2 or later.

 ## Introduction